Arunm619/coding/readme.md

 **6.Frequency of each element in an unsorted array** [See Solution](https://gist.github.com/arun-sudharsan/a235f1059bab9b5be865b3a92c128c2f)

-7.Find k numbers with most occurrences in the given array
+**7.Find k numbers with most occurrences in the given array** [See Solution](https://gist.github.com/arun-sudharsan/826c5063b832fe4bb550f5563a9cc958)

 8.Print All Distinct Elements of a given integer array